infini8-13/low-power-3tnand/README.md

 # Low-Power 3T NAND for SoC Apps
 This repository presents the design of three-transistor(3T) NAND Gate implemented using Synopsis Custom Compiler on 28nm Hybrid CMOS Technology.
+Please find the literature [survey here]()

 ## Table of Contents
 - [Introduction](#introduction)